Skip to main content

 The second important idea is that this incredible opportunity to impact our communities brings a responsibility with it.
 It is apparent from reading the literature that theatre professionals have been holding community theatres accountable to the ideal of theatre as an art form and not just a form of recreation and social intercourse.
 Gard, Balch and Temkin felt the Community Theatre Movement was adrift in 1968.
 Not only had most community theatres seemed to have abandoned “theatre as art,” but now they were seeming to revel in theatre as “diversion,” a social gathering place, a place to have “fun.”
 The authors were concerned about community theatres operating so independently and in such grand isolation from each other.
 They deplored the lack of a national organization, such as the Drama League had been, to guide, teach, and challenge community theatres to do their best to grow in skill and creativity.

-Enter ACTA, then AACT whose mission is to foster and encourage the development of, and commitment to, the highest standards by community theatres through the U.S., including standards of excellence for production, management, governance, community relations and service.
+Enter ACTA, then AACT, whose mission is to foster and encourage the development of, and commitment to, the highest standards by community theatres through the U.S., including standards of excellence for production, management, governance, community relations and service.
 Through newsletters, workshops, professional conferences, and its acclaimed Festival of American Community Theatre – and now through electronic networking and communication – AACT has had a profound influence on community theatre as art for more than 30 years.
+[See "The History of AACT" page for more on this.]

 Have the professional theatre people noticed?
 I’m not sure it matters.
 Near as I can tell, we’ve improved our work because we chose to, because we realized we could be better and set our goals accordingly.
 And who says producing art can’t be fun?